Apply for the Postgraduate Certificate in Clinician-Performed Ultrasound (PGCertCPU)Apply Now

 Admission to the Programme

-- Every applicant shall be registered for medical practice in New Zealand or have an exemption from this requirement from the Dean of the Faculty of Medicine.
+- Every applicant shall be registered for medical practice in New Zealand or have an exemption from this requirement from the Pro-Vice-Chancellor (Health Sciences).

 Structure of the Programme

 The programme of study shall comprise two papers to the value of 60 points: GENA 717 and GENA 718.